-Policy CM-6D: The Town shall help disseminate the public education program developed by the OEM prior to the hurricane season to notify households of their need to evacuate and seek safe shelter outside of evacuation areas in the event of a hurricane.
+Policy CM-6D: The Town shall help disseminate the public education program developed by the OEM, and place a priority to educate the Assisted Living Facility residents on a yearly basis, prior to the hurricane season to notify households of their need to evacuate and seek safe shelter outside of evacuation areas in the event of a hurricane.
 The public education program will also be used to convey emergency preparedness information including encouraging residents to be better prepared and more self-reliant.

-Policy CM-6E: The Town shall coordinate with OEM to maintain an efficient and timely evacuation process in the case of a hurricane or tropical storm in accordance with Rules 9G-6 and 9G-7 of the Florida Administrative Code.
+Policy CM-6E: The Town shall coordinate with OEM to maintain an efficient and timely evacuation process in the case of a hurricane or tropical storm in accordance with Florida Administrative Code 27P-6.